robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 ### Translating first-class functions into Ruby

-*(If you don't care about the specifics of Ruby and only care about the general principles, you can safely skip this section)*
+*(If you don't care about the specifics of Ruby and only care about the general principles of first-class functions, you can safely skip this section)*

 Strictly speaking, Ruby doesn't have first-class functions.
 You can't assign a method to a variable in the same way that you can in Python: